The AI Bubble: Is the $3 Trillion Tech Boom About to Burst?

 1. Introduction: The Boom That Won't Stop

-By 2026, the numbers have grown so large they have lost their meaning.
+By 2026, the numbers have grown so large they've lost their meaning.
 The hyperscalers — Google, Microsoft, Amazon, Meta, and Oracle — are projected to spend over $500 billion combined on AI infrastructure in a single year.
 Morgan Stanley estimates total global data center spending between 2025 and 2028 will reach $3 trillion.
-Annual debt issuance tied to AI and data centers surged from $166 billion in 2023 to $625 billion in 2025.
+Annual debt tied to AI and data centers surged from $166 billion in 2023 to $625 billion in 2025.
 And yet, total AI revenue — what all of this spending is actually generating — is estimated at under $50 billion.

 2. What Is an Economic Bubble?

-4. The Numbers Behind the Hype
+3. The Numbers Behind the Hype

 To understand the scale of what is happening, consider these data points side by side: